Betswish/MIRAGE/README.md

 conda env create -f MIRAGE.yaml
 ```

-Or, you can install all packages by yourself:
+Alternatively, you can install all packages by yourself:

 Python: `3.9.19`